Khariar: Economy

-Nuapada district is located in western part of Odisha in India and Khariar is located in the heart of Nuapada district.
-Khariar is the one of the major towns in Nuapada district.
-It is the main business centre in the locality.
-It has a daily market and a weekly bazaar takes place every Friday.
+Nuapada district is located in western part of Western Odisha and Khariar is located in the middle of the Nuapada district.
+Khariar is one of the major towns in Nuapada district and the main business centre in the locality.
+It has a daily market and a weekly bazaar which takes place every Friday.

 Geography

 Khariar town is located at 20.28°N 82.77°E. It has an average elevation of 226 m.
 It is located in the western part of Odisha, close to the border of Raipur District, Chhattisgarh.
 It comes under a rain shadow belt.
 It belongs to the Mahanadi basin the Eastern Ghats where mountains are interspersed with wide valleys.
 The climate is tropical with the rainfall is due to the South West monsoon.

 Demographics

 As of the 2011 Indian census, Khariar has a population of 15,087.
 Males constitute 51% of the population and females 49%.
 Khariar has an average literacy rate of 62%, higher than the national average of 59.5%.
 The male literacy is 72%, and female literacy is 52%.
 In Khariar, 13% of the population is under 6 years of age.

 Odia is the official language of Khariar.
 Hindi is also spoken in Khariar.
 English is widely used for official purposes.
+And commonly spoken language among people is koshali (sambalpuri).